nicchunglow/music-player/README.md

 ## Assumptions/Actions Taken

-1. Because the figma UI does not have more than 1 search bar as compared to the Task mock up, I decided to follow the figma mock up instead.In this Application, Country or city is usable because of the "Call current weather data" by "OpenWeatherApp".
-The api used in this application is https://api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={API key}.
+1. The figma UI does not have more than 1 search bar as compared to the Task mock up.
+I decided to follow the figma mock up instead.
+In this Application, Country or city is usable because of the "Call current weather data" by "OpenWeatherApp".
+Working example will be typing “Singapore”,“Indonesia” (Country) or “Osaka”, “New York” (City).

 2. Only Light theme is used for this project.